 1 tsp. baking powder

-1 After you grate the onion and potatoes, mix them slightly, then separate them into 2 piles.
-One pile at a time goes on a clean kitchen towel.
-Wrap the towel fully around the mixture and squeeze out as much moisture as you can. toss the small amount of liquid down the sink.
+1 After you grate the onion and potatoes, add the eggs and mix.
+Separate them into 2 piles.
+One pile at a time goes on a clean kitchen towel over a bowl.
+Wrap the towel fully around the mixture and squeeze out as much moisture as you can over a bowl.
+Toss the small amount of liquid down the sink, but save the thickish dark starch that will collect on the bottom of the bowl.
 Do the same with the second mound.
+Alternatively, prepare the whole mixture and add it to cheesecloth, squeezing hard.

 2 Put both mounds in a large bowl, stirring in the salt, pepper, baking powder and flour.
 Mix well.

-3 Heat the oil to medium-high using about 1 – 1 1/2 inches of oil in the pan.
+3 Heat the oil to medium-high using about an inch or less of oil in the pan.
 Test the hotness with a small drop of the potatoes in the oil, to make sure the oil is very hot.
 Using 2 tablespoons with the mixture formed together, or use a number 30 size scoop, carefully placing the mound in the pan, pressing out some additional moisture.
 Flatten each mound slightly with the back of the spoon.
 Fry each mound for about 3-4 minutes on each side.
 Add additional oil as needed.
-Drain any oil on paper towels.
-Sprinkle on a bit more salt, if desired.
+Drain the pancakes on paper towels for a few minutes.
+Sprinkle a bit more salt on t hem while warm.

 Tips and Tweaks